 Ashley Trudeau is a San Francisco-based blogger who writes about interior design and home décor.
 Trudeau moonlights as an interior decorator when she isn’t working as a lawyer and has redesigned and redecorated several flats in the Bay Area.
 She also has a line of pillows she makes by hand in her Bernal Heights kitchen.
 It's safe to say that she’s an ardent lover of interiors and all things décor.

 This space is proof that even the smallest corners of the home can handle some dramatic flair.
 While this large woven pendant lamp has a simple shape and neutral tones, its size and placement call attention in the best way.
 It draws the eye up and makes this cozy spot feel spacious and intimate at the same time.
 The pendant light also blends seamlessly with the space’s bohemian décor.

-These overscale pendant lights anchor two adjacent living spaces: the dining area and living room.
-This serves to both break up the space in this open-plan layout and create continuity.
+These overscale pendant lights anchor two adjacent living spaces: the dining area and the living room.
+This serves to both break up the area in this open-plan layout as well as create continuity.
 The neutral tones maintain a harmonious color story but add textural interest to an otherwise muted space.

 The hefty, abstract fixture hanging to the left of the bed adds architectural interest to this pared-down space.
 The echoing of the woven lines in the bedside table is a creative choice that few would dare to try.
 The two pieces perfectly complement each other.

 This office is full of right angles and feels quite formal, despite being composed of several fun pieces.
 The hero feature in this room is clearly the large frayed pendant light in the center.
 It prevents the space from feeling too fussy and creates a beautiful transition from the rustic wood beams in the next room on the right and the brick wall on the left.
 Again, as with the Barcelona loft above, the light anchors the space while boosting the ceiling's height.